CINievas/real-time-loss-tools/docs/02_Configuration.md

 Maximum number of days after an earthquake has occurred that will be used to build the timeline of occupants for the future, irrespective of the number of days indicated in `recovery_damage.csv` or `recovery_injuries.csv`.
+Only necessary if `calculate_casualties` is True.

 ### `time_of_day_occupancy`

 Factors to be used to multiply the number of census occupants to obtain the number of people in a building at a certain time of the day.
+Only necessary if `calculate_casualties` is True.
 They need to be specified for each occupancy case covered by the occupancy field of the exposure CSV file.
 For each occupancy, factors for day, night and transit times are needed.
 The following example shows the factors that correspond to Italy in the European Seismic Risk Model 2020 (ESRM20; Crowley et al., 2020, 2021).

 ```
 time_of_day_occupancy: